adam-ben-rhaiem/Breast-Cancer-Classification/README.md

 </div>

 - An open-source Python framework designed to streamline the creation and sharing of stunning machine learning and data science web apps.

+ The model is deployed using Streamlit, providing an intuitive and user-friendly interface for seamless breast cancer image classification